 But the models have been mostly restored from the shards left on the floor, and the style has been honored and amplified by subsequent architects, sculptors, and glass artists.
 If you go, allow hours to see it.
 And remember to occasionally close your gaping mouth.

 We first saw the Sagrada Familia in its comparatively incipient form when we first visited Spain in 1975.
 It's come a long way since then, and is actually scheduled for completion in 2026.
 One should note, though, that there's a saying in Spain when something is taking a very long time.
 It amounts to: “It's taking longer than the Sagrada Familia.”

 One tip for visiting the Sagrada Familia: make your reservations in advance for a timed entry.
+(Or, if you want a guided tour that includes a timed entry, see the button below.)
 Otherwise, you'll be standing in line for as much as a couple of hours.
 And, don't begrudge the entry fee.
-That's how their paying for this.
-(Update: as of April 2021, the Sagrada Familia is closed to the public due to Covid restrictions.)
+That's how they're paying for this.

 The Gothic Cathedral of Barcelona

 It probably should be mentioned that the actual Cathedral of Barcelona is the Gothic church in the old part of the city–the Barri Gòtic (in Catalan) or the Barrio Gótico in Castilian.
 The Sagrada Familia is a “mere” basilica.
 The Gothic Cathedral is the home church of the Bishop of Barcelona.

 The cathedral was constructed from the thirteenth to fifteenth centuries, with the principal work done in the fourteenth century.
 In the late nineteenth century, the neo-Gothic façade was added over the original nondescript exterior.